Sunday, 8 December 2019

 Observations from looking at the data and discussion;

 Before WW1 - General Elections probably happened when members chose to step aside.
-So there was a more gradual change - the system seemed fairer but that the franchise was only for men with property.
+So there was a more gradual change - the system seemed fairer, but that the franchise was only for men with property.

 We could do with both the franchise widened plus that voters all getting to vote without problems.
 We could do with the media to behave better or be shut down completely.
-I am sure people feel they got it wrong because they listen to the media so don't vote next time.
+I am sure people feel they got it wrong because they listen to the media, so don't vote next time.

 The 2019 election;

-Mistake of the environmental campaign in the 1990s may now be overcome;
+The mistake of the environmental campaign in the 1990s may now be overcome;

-The Campaign for Nuclear Disarmament were very effective taking care not to divide amongst themselves on strategy.
+The Campaign for Nuclear Disarmament were very effective, taking care not to divide amongst themselves on strategy.
 The old guard from the 1960s guided new member's well from 1979 when Cruise Missiles and Theatre nuclear war was being deployed for in the UK and Europe.
-In the 1990's the environmental groups divided and criticise strategy's.
+In the 1990s, the environmental groups divided and criticise strategy's.
 They employed advocates rather than environmentalists and activists.
-The environment, social rights and other things than self interest have started to inspire more young adults again.
+The environment, social rights and other things than self-interest have started to inspire more young adults again.

 Presentation prepared for; Extinction Rebellion London University's Strand the Strand event in September 2019 that was broken up by the police.
 Based professor Keith Barnham's book, The Burning Answer;